South Africa–Taiwan relations: Politics

 Relations were established in 1949 and grew considerably in 1971 after United Nations General Assembly Resolution 2758 withdrew international recognition of the Republic of China in favour of the People's Republic of China.
 South Africa had previously maintained cool relations with Taiwan due to fears that closer relations would increase mainland China's support for the Pan Africanist Congress of Azania, a liberation movement which already had ties to Communist China.

 South Africa first established a Consulate in Taipei in 1967, which was upgraded to a Consulate General three years later.
 In 1976, both South Africa and Taiwan upgraded their consulates to full embassy status.
 Both shared a similar international worldview, with the Taiwanese ambassador to South Africa H. K. Yang noting, "South Africa and my country are joined in the fight against communism.
 We are in favour of free enterprise, democracy and freedom".

 Relations expanded in the 1980s with South African leader P. W. Botha visiting in 1980 as Prime Minister.
 Earlier in 1980, former Taiwan Premier Sun Yun-suan visited South Africa.
 Vice President of Taiwan Hsieh Tung-min was present when the 1983 South African Constitution was inaugurated.
+Vice President Lee Teng-hui was a guest at Botha's presidential inauguration in 1984.
 Botha visited Taiwan again in 1986, this time as State President.
 Trade and political relations grew until the 1990s, when Nelson Mandela withdrew recognition of the ROC in favour of the PRC.

 Military

 Taiwan and South Africa cooperated significantly in the military arena, especially on weapons of mass destruction.
 In the beginning Taiwan bought 100 tons of uranium metal from South Africa which was delivered between 1973 and 1974.
 In 1980, the two countries signed an agreement for Taiwan to send South Africa a total of 4,000 tons of uranium over six years.

-Taiwan, South Africa and Israel shared nuclear technology during this period with Taiwan and Israel supplying money and technical expertise and the South African’s supplying fissile materials and discreet operating locations.
+Taiwan, South Africa, and Israel shared nuclear technology during this period with Taiwan and Israel supplying money and technical expertise and the South Africans supplying fissile materials and discreet operating locations.
 In 1983 Taiwan and South Africa agreed to cooperate on laser enrichment, chemical enrichment, and building a small reactor.
 The South African reactor program was slowed down in 1985 due to budget cuts and cancelled completely half a decade later.
 The enrichment programs also likely ended around this time.